HashtagProDuckTiv/Project/README.md

 -Exact 50-50 split (each person did 2 bullet points)

 ### Weekend 6-3 → 6-5
 -Tahseen did a majority of the work here, creating the HTML and CSS framework.
-All the pages were created and the form + task list were done by Monday
+All the pages were created and the form + task list were done by Monday. <Br/>
 --He did a really good job! -Adam
 -Adam worked on creating newTask.py.
 Wanting to wait for a functioning form system, he didn’t test it yet.